knkasa/LLM_python_executor/README.md

 - Accept user prompts via **API Gateway**
 - Orchestrate execution with **AWS Lambda**
-- Run arbitrary code or LLM-based tasks on **ECS Fargate**
+- Run arbitrary python code on **ECS Fargate**
 - Query and reason over **Amazon Redshift** tables using an LLM deployed on **Amazon Bedrock**
 - Any outputs produced by the agent is saved in **s3** (see `/results`)

-The LLM understands the database schema and can:
+The agent understands the database schema and can:
 - Answer analytical questions about the data
 - Generate SQL queries
 - Build and execute machine learning models from the tables